Arthur Beaumont “Art of the Sea” and “Sea & Shore” Plein Air Paintings On Display for a Limited Time at Maritime Museum of San Diego

 February 23 – September 30, 2019

-Arthur Beaumont’s “Art of the Sea” curated by The Irvine Museum Collection at the University of California, Irvine will be open in the Gould Eddy gallery, located on the lower deck of the Berkeley.
+Arthur Beaumont’s “Art of the Sea” is curated by James Irvine Swinden and includes works in the Irvine Museum Collection at the University of California, Irvine.
+The new exhibit will be on display in the Gould Eddy gallery, located on the lower deck of the Berkeley.
 Beaumont’s body of work encompasses numerous portraits of specific naval vessels, including mighty aircraft carriers and battleships as well as personal yachts of presidents and celebrities.
 His art portrays not only admirals but also common sailors and soldiers.
 They formed the core of his series of significant wartime commissions for National Geographic Magazine.
 In 1958, Beaumont was named Artist Laureate of the U.S. Fleet.

 To the artist Arthur Beaumont (1890-1978), the sea and the vessels that sailed on it held endless fascination.
 He sought to create an artistic record of the activities and accomplishments of the U.S. Navy, from the launching of the U.S.S.
 Constitution, to the fierce battles of World War II, to the Atomic Bomb tests at Bikini Atoll, and to the expeditions to the North and South Poles.
 All these historic events are recorded in his paintings.